Just-Some-Bots/MusicBot/_installation/windows.md

 If you do not clone the bot using Git, and instead download the ZIP file from GitHub and attempt to run it, you will receive an error.
 {: .warning }

 After doing that, a folder called `MusicBot` will appear in the folder you opened Git Bash in.
-[Configure](#guidesconfiguration) your bot, then run `update_dependencies.bat` to update your dependencies, then `runbot.bat` to start the MusicBot.
+[Configure](#guidesconfiguration) your bot, then run `update.bat` to update your dependencies, then `run.bat` to start the MusicBot.